Contact Us for a Free Consultation (213) 542-0979

 Domestic Violence Evidence

 So, the question becomes, how do they prove the case?
-The answer to that is, they're going to have to put on evidence.
-They will call police officers to testify to what they saw when the came to the scene.
+The answer is that they're going to have to present evidence.
+They will call police officers to testify to what they saw when they came to the scene.

 Proof Required for a Los Angeles Domestic Violence Case

-They will contact the alleged victim and try to ask them questions, and if the alleged victim tells a different story — which happens a lot — than what they originally told the police then they will confront the alleged victim and say, didn't you say this at the time?
+They will contact the alleged victim and try to ask them questions, and if the alleged victim tells a different story — which happens a lot — than what they originally told the police, then they will confront the suspected victim and say, didn't you say this at the time?

-They will show the alleged victim photographs if there's injuries, and ask how did you get these injuries?
-They will play the 9-1-1 tape if the alleged victim called 9-1-1, and say you called 9-1-1, look what you said here.
+They will show the alleged victim photographs if there are injuries and ask how they got these injuries.
+They will play the 9-1-1 tape if the alleged victim called 9-1-1 and say you called 9-1-1.
+Look what you said here.

 Then lastly — now the newest weapon that the prosecutors have — is a lot of times the police, the LAPD, the Los Angeles Police Department — they have bodycams.

-So, they're coming to the scene and they have their bodycams turned on so the alleged victim will make a statement incriminating the defendant and a lot of times the defendant will make a statement incriminating themselves.
+So, they're coming to the scene, and they have their bodycams turned on.
+The alleged victim will make a statement incriminating the defendant, and often, the defendant will make a statement incriminating themselves.

 So, they will play those bodycam tapes to show the jury what happened.
-They just don't want to say.
-They don't want the person to get in trouble, and of course, the prosecutors will make the argument that just because somebody doesn't want to get in trouble doesn't mean that it is appropriate for the case to be dismissed and it doesn't mean that it's appropriate for the jury to find the person not guilty.
+They don't want to say.
+They don't like the person to get in trouble.
+Of course, the prosecutors will argue that just because somebody doesn't want to get in trouble doesn't mean that it is appropriate for the case to be dismissed, and it doesn't mean that it's appropriate for the jury to find the person not guilty.

-So, they proved domestic violence cases by calling witnesses and making arguments, and just because all of a sudden the participants involved have decided they don't want anybody prosecuted or the don't want to be prosecuted if you're the defendant, that doesn't decide things for the prosecutor.
+So, they proved domestic violence cases by calling witnesses and making arguments, and just because all of a sudden the participants involved have decided they don't want anybody prosecuted or they don't want to be charged if you're the defendant, that doesn't decide things for the prosecutor.

-So, proof in a jury trial, that's really what you have to be thinking about and that's how we focus on cases when we evaluate them and I sit down and talk to the clients.
-I'm looking at what is it going to take at the jury trial level for the prosecutors to prove the case, and obviously, what is it going to take for the defense to defend the case?
+So, proof in a jury trial is what you have to be thinking about, and that's how we focus on cases when we evaluate them, and I sit down and talk to the clients.
+I'm looking at what it will take at the jury trial level for the prosecutors to prove the case and what it will take for the defense to defend it.

 The prosecutors have the burden.
 They're just going to start calling witnesses.
-They'll call the alleged victim.
-They'll call the police.
-They'll call any other witnesses that might have seen what happened and they're going to get the story out there even if the alleged victim tries to change her story and say, the person's innocent.
+They'll call the alleged victim, the police, and any other witnesses who might have seen what happened.
+They're going to get the story out there, even if the alleged victim tries to change her story and say the person's innocent.

 I made the whole thing up.
-They'll then bring the police in to say, hey, when we came out there the person was crying.
+They'll then bring the police in to say, hey, when we came out there, the person was crying.
 They had an injury to their face, their hands, whatever, and they told us a different story.
-Then they'll just push it over to the defense and say, what are you going to do about it?
+Then they'll push it over to the defense and say, what will you do about it?

-A lot of times, if they can get the story out there, then the defendant is doing to have to take the witness stand and explain his or her version of events, and now we're in a position where the prosecutor gets to cross-examine him and now everybody gets to talk.
+A lot of times, if they can get the story out there, then the defendant is going to have to take the witness stand and explain his or her version of events, and now we're in a position where the prosecutor gets to cross-examine him, and everybody gets to talk.

 So, that's what you do when you evaluate a case.
-You look at what evidence they're going to be able to put on.
-You see what evidence you can put on and then you see if there is a good probability before you press your rights and take the case to trial.
+You look at what evidence they will be able to put on.
+You see what evidence you can put on and then see if there is a good probability before you press your rights and take the case to trial.

 Menu